raspstephan/sugar-flower-fish-or-gravel/README.md

 Welcome to the repository for the [Zooniverse cloud classification project](https://www.zooniverse.org/projects/raspstephan/sugar-flower-fish-or-gravel)

+*Attention: This repository still needs some cleaning up, so a few things might not work.*

 ## Installation

 We highly recommend using Anaconda to manage your Python packages.